 Paula is an award-winning and nationally-recognized photographer for her published work in newspapers and magazines.
 She has been nominated for and won several national and international awards including the recognition of her and the photography staff at the Worcester Telegram & Gazette as finalists for the 1999 Pulitzer Prize in Feature Photography for their coverage of the Worcester Warehouse fire that killed six Worcester, MA firefighters.
 Paula has won National Press Photographers Association, New England Associated Press Editors Association awards for her photojournalism work as well as local advertising awards for her photography.
 She is also a member of such professional organizations as the Professional Photographers of America and the Professional Photographers Association of Massachusetts.

 In 2009, Paula was the recipient of the Hallmark Award for best color portrait, Kodak Gallery Portrait Award , the highest scoring portrait print, judges choice ribbon and 3 blue merit ribbons at the Professional Photographers Association of Massachusetts annual print competition.
 In 2010, 2011, 2102 , 2013, 2014, 2015, 2016, 2017 and 2018.
-Paula’s work was recognized and awarded the highest honor of Loan Collection and General Collection at the Professional Photographers of America International Photographic Competition.
+Paula’s work was recognized and awarded the highest honor of Loan Collection and General Collection at the Professional Photographers of America International Photographic Competition. in 2014 Paula was recognized as a Bronze Medalist for her Children photographer at the Professional Photographers of America International Photographic Competition and received another Bronze Medal at the same competition for her Newborn photography.
 Paula continues to feed her education and love for photography by attending professional photography seminars and workshops.

 Her work has been published in a variety of publications, including The Boston Globe, The Boston Herald, The Los Angeles Times, The New York Times, The Washington Times, Time, Newsweek, USA Today, and Esquire.
 Please visit her Photojournalism gallery to view the way she saw the news.